Friday, August 12, 2016

 -- The Spice Boys of the 1990's was better known for their fashion sense than trophy winning.
 None of the players were seriously considered.
 Steve McManaman later won a Champions League title with Real Madrid, but his peak with Liverpool was very limited.
 I also have Robbie Fowler as an Honorable Mention.

--- Sami Hyypia almost made the team, but I preferred the older centerbacks such as Phil Thompson, Emlyn Hughes and Alan Hansen.
+-- Sami Hyypia almost made the team, but I preferred the older centerbacks such as Phil Thompson and Alan Hansen.
 They played for Liverpool when they were considered to be the best in England.
-I took Carragher over him because of the Champions' League title.
+It was hard to rate Alex Raisbeck who played for Liverpool between 1898 and 1907.
+Mark Lawrenson (Ireland) also made honorable mentions.

 Billy Liddell

 -- I do not think people remember Gordon Hodgson of South Africa.
-He is the third all-time leading scorer after Ian Rush and Roger Hunt.
+He is the fourth all-time leading scorer after Ian Rush and Roger Hunt.

 -- Luis Suarez won both PFA and FWA Player of the Year while playing for Liverpool.
 That is an achievement in itself.
 He was originally selected onto the team, but I took him out upon further review.
 Instead, I added Michael Owen who was more associated with the club than Luis Suarez.